rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * <https://bazelbuild.github.io/rules_rust/rust_doc.html>
 * <https://github.com/bazelbuild/rules_rust/blob/67b3571d7e5e341de337317d84a6bec6b9d02ed7/rust/private/rustdoc.bzl#L174>

-It does not document crates' dependencies. `search-index.js`, for example, is both a dependency and an output file for rustdoc in multi-crate documentation environments.
+It does not document crates' dependencies. `search-index.js`, for example, is both a dependency and an output file for rustdoc in multi-crate documentation workspaces.
 If it is declared as a dependency in this way, Bazel could not build docs for the members of an environment in parallel with a single output directory, as it strictly enforces hermiticity.
 For a recursive, parallel rustdoc to ever serve as a first-class citizen in Bazel, changes similar to the ones described in this proposal would be needed.

 There is an [open issue](https://github.com/bazelbuild/rules_rust/issues/1837) raised about the fact that Bazel does not document crates dependencies.
 The comments in the issue discuss a pull request on Bazel that documents each crates dependencies in a separate output directory.
 It is noted in the discussion that this solution, being implemented under the current rustdoc, "doesn't scale well and it should be implemented in a different manner long term."
 In order to get CCI in a mode like this, rustdoc would need to adopt changes, like the ones in this proposal, for merging cross-crate information.